Skip to Main Content

 Garnbert makes it 7 from 7

 Janja Garnbret topped the final route to win her 7th World Cup gold medal in Villars.
-Jessy Pilz improved on her bronze medal in Innsbruck with a silver medal in Villars, while Brooke Raboutou timed out on the headwall and had to settle for bronze.
+Jessica Pilz improved on her bronze medal in Innsbruck with a silver medal in Villars, while Brooke Raboutou timed out on the headwall and had to settle for bronze.

 What happened

 Molly Thompson-Smith on the Women's semi-final route.
 She would miss out on finals on countback for the second competition in a row.
-Photo by Lena Drapella for the IFSC.

 Molly Thompson-Smith missed out on finals on countback for the second competition in a row. © Lena Drapella/IFSC

 On the final route, time became an issue, with 5 athletes taking over five and a half of their six minutes to climb.
-The route featured a “spin move” as athletes reached the headwall.
-The move asked athletes to face out and spin around like the spin move in the Men’s Boulder World Cup final in Innsbruck.
-Despite having plenty of time, and only 10 moves left of the route, many athletes spent a long time working the move-out.
-Only the Slovenians Mia Krampl and Janja Garnbret would perform the spin; Jessy, Brooke and Chaehyun would keep facing in.
+The route featured a “spin move” at the start of the headwall.
+The move required athletes to face out like the spin move in the Men’s Boulder World Cup final in Innsbruck.

 Mia Krampl executing the ‘spin move’ on the women's lead route. © Lena Drapella/IFSC

-In her post-competition interview, Janja said,
+In her post-competition interview, Garnbret said

 I had two options: a plan A and a plan B. Plan A was not to turn.
 But when I was there, I thought, ‘why not try?’ […] and it turned out great. […] Looking down at the crowd [in the middle of the spin] and seeing them all cheering was amazing.